iamcedd1/doctor-web/README.md

 ### I. Introduction

-To start using the MediLink Boilerplate, you will need to start from scratch using our template.
+To start using the Boilerplate, you will need to start from scratch using our template.

 #### `Installation`